 As snow builds up on your car, it can seep into crevices on its exterior; then, when you turn on your car, the snow will melt in response to the heat from your engine.
 The water that results can cause rust damage to the exterior of your car, which can cause a range of problems from simple aesthetics (few people like seeing rust stains replace their paint job) to issues with your chassis and underbody.

 - Melting snow

 The scourge of rust isn’t limited to the exterior of your car; where there is snow, there will be water, and that is true for the interior of your vehicle as well.
 When you carry in snow on your clothing, the melting snow will seep into your carpets and ultimately make its way into small cracks and crevices in the car.
 Then, when the car is placed outside again, the water will freeze; the fluctuation between liquid water and solid ice can cause damage by cracking areas of your car such as the space between the door and the floor.
 With the best heated gloves, you can enjoy a wide range of outdoor activities without your hands getting cold.

 So how can you prevent snow damage to your car?
-One way is to visit an auto repair shop so that you can pre-treat your car in preparation for winter; use an oil solution under-spray to help fight winter road salt damage, for example.
+One way is to visit an auto repair shop so that you can pre-treat your car in preparation for winter or have an auto hail damage repair if your car has already suffered from hail damage.
 Furthermore, taking the time to clear your car of snow and prevent snow from piling up in the first place is crucial to keeping your car running smoothly in the winter.